Document Tree

 Images built from the develop branch and ending with SNAPSHOT (imageTagPattern: '-SNAPSHOT$') will be deployed to the INT environment.
 Additionally, the prAutoComplete parameter will be set to True, enabling the changes to be rolled out without further confirmation.

-On the other hand, images will only be deployed to the UAT environment if the image tag ends with a Semantic Versioning (imageTagPattern: '^[0-9]+\.[0-9]+\.[0-9]+$').
-The Pull Request prAutoComplete feature is not enabled, and a Pull Request reviewer will be assigned.
+On the other hand, images will only be deployed to the UAT environment if the image tag ends with a number according to semantic versioning (imageTagPattern: '^[0-9]+\.[0-9]+\.[0-9]+$').
+The pull request prAutoComplete feature is not enabled, and a pull request reviewer will be assigned.

 ...